namgengr/MicroMouse/README.md

 # MicroMouse
 MicroMouse Simulator

 This simulator runs all sixteen direction preferences and compiles statistics for each.
 Find the direction preference that solves for the shortest path to the center of the maze.
 Or maybe your battery runtime is low and you want to find the direction preference that gives the minumum number of squares traversed to reach the center.
-You can experiment by customizing your own maze using a simple text file.
+You can also experiment by customizing your own maze using a simple text file.

 Instructions:
 1. Download .msi file from this repository.
 Install on your computer.